The tropical island of

 Temperatures between 28 and 32 degrees.
 December is typically hot and dry across the island.

-Have you ever experienced a Sri Lanka holiday?
+Sri Lanka holiday?
 If you have let us know what you thought of this magical island by leaving us a comment below!